-).
+The exposure of interest for this study is common antipsychotics (Table 6).
 Substances are included at ingredient level including combinations of the respective ingredient.
 The list of 20 substances accounts for around 95% of antipsychotic use across the data sources.
-Details of exposure are described in Error!
-Reference source not found..
+Details of exposure are described in Table 7.
 Only the top 5 substances for each database will be included in report, the rest will be presented in the Shiny App.
-Should unexpected or striking results arise from the 20 substances, they will be mentioned in the report.